philipperemy/keras-seq2seq-example/README.md

 We extract the left part (target) and the right part (inputs) and we build a supervised learning problem.

-We expect the accuracy to be very very high because finding the zip code based on the address is a deterministic function.
+We expect the accuracy to be very very high because finding the zip code based on the address is a deterministic function (cf. [Zip codes in Japan](http://www.zipcode-jp.com/modules/zipcode/getarea.php?aid=13113)).

 Let's also mention that Google contains a big database and lookups are possible.
 It should give a nearly perfect accuracy.